-Industrial activities are a threat to the nesting areas of Ivory Gulls on the Brodeur Peninsula, Baffin Island.
-Diamond exploration and associated activities have been taking place since 2002 and their effects on nesting Ivory Gulls are undocumented (COSEWIC 2006b).
-Most breeding colonies are remote and undisturbed, but on the Brodeur Peninsula of Baffin Island there has recently been a considerable increase in diamond mine exploration, coincident with a significant decline in colony occupation (COSEWIC 2006b).
-In addition to the physical and sensory disturbance associated with human activities, they may attract previously scarce or absent mammalian and avian predators that will also prey on other local sources of food including gull colonies (COSEWIC 2006b).
+Industrial activities threaten ivory gull nesting areas on the Brodeur Peninsula, Baffin Island.
+Diamond exploration and associated activities have been taking place since 2002 and their effects on nesting ivory gulls are undocumented (COSEWIC 2006).
+Most breeding colonies are remote and undisturbed, but on the Brodeur Peninsula of Baffin Island there has been a considerable increase in diamond mine exploration, coincident with a significant decline in colony occupation (COSEWIC 2006).
+In addition to the physical and sensory disturbance associated with human activities, they may attract previously scarce or absent mammalian and avian predators that will also prey on other local sources of food including gull colonies (COSEWIC 2006).

 All seabirds, in particular gulls, are considered to be highly vulnerable to oil pollution.
-The Ivory Gull may be particularly susceptible to an oil spill since it is a more pelagic species than most other seabirds.
-Oiled Ivory Gulls have not been documented, but since they are often far offshore they would not be expected to be able to reach land or be recovered and so are considered at high risk from oil pollution (COSEWIC 2006b).
+The ivory gull populations may be particularly susceptible to oil spills since they are more pelagic than most other seabirds.
+Oiled ivory gulls have not been documented, but since they are often far offshore they would not be expected to be able to reach land or be recovered and so are considered at high risk from oil pollution (COSEWIC 2006).